 There are a few different varieties of patches available from a few different manufacturers, and these may be fabric style or water-proof.
 Most centres will choose one variety or may give patients the option to use waterproof patches.

-When numbering the patches, staff at SCF Melbourne, write the number at the bottom of the patch, and on both sides of the patch.
+When numbering the patches, staff at SHI Melbourne, write the number at the bottom of the patch, and on both sides of the patch.
 This assists the person making the patch, so there is no confusion about what is the top of bottom of the patch, and the number is still visible when the patches are applied to the patient.

 Numbering when making patches up

 1. There is a very specific way to number and label patches.
 Patches are essentially made up in a mirror-image manner, so they are made up in the opposite way to what you might think.
 The numbering of the patch goes on the bottom of the patch, for those new to patch testing it can be useful to number both sides to save confusion.

 Start here when applying allergens to the patch and work downwards until number 5.
 Then start at the top again at number 6 and work down until number 10.

 Numbering of patches when applied to the patient